TheNiska/intermediate-python/sql/sql.md

 4. Data Control Language (__DCL__) -- You use DCL to deal with the rights and permissions of users of a database system.
 5. Transaction Control Language (__TCL__) -- The TCL commands are used to manage transactions in the database.
 These are used to manage the changes made to the data in a table by utilizing the DML commands.

+# Data normalization
+### First normal form
+The first normal form enforces data atomicity and eliminates unnecessary repeating data groups.
+A table can only have one single instance value of the column attribute in any table cell.

+### Second normal form
+In the second normal form, you must avoid partial dependency relationships between data.
+Partial dependency refers to tables with a composite primary key.
+Namely, a key that consists of a combination of two or more columns, where a non-key attribute value depends only on one part of the composite key.

+### Third normal form
+The third normal form states that a table must have no transitive dependency.
+This means that any non-key attribute in a table may not be functionally dependent on another non-key attribute in the same table.